 - Please underline the name of the presenting author.

 - Please limit abstracts to a single page.

 - Select Invited, Oral or Poster presentation preferred as prompted in the template.

 - Indicate preferred workshop where prompted from the options in the list of workshops.

 - Abstracts may be submitted ONLY as Microsoft Word files.
 Please name your file according to the following convention prior to submission: First Name_Last Name_Conference name_ Abstract.doc (e.g. John_Smith_CCAM 2019_Abstract.doc).

 Author preferences will be taken into account, however the final decision on presentation format and session will be made by the Committee and indicated in the acceptance email.

-The registration and payment gateway shall be available in May, and detailed information can be found here.
+The registration and payment gateway shall be available here.